QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

 The encoder is initialized with Q‑Former weights from the LAVIS library~\cite{li-etal-2023-lavis}, using the first 32 embedding vectors as the multimodal fusion feature matrix.
 Due to the lack of evidence section annotations in InfoSeek, the encoder is trained on E‑VQA and evaluated on both datasets to test generalization.

-Training employs hard‑negative sampling with 16 image‑section pairs per sample (1 positive, 15 negative).
-For the image in the positive pair, we select offline the most similar image to the query image from multiple Wikipedia images associated with the positive article, using Eva-CLIP for similarity ranking.
-Among the negative pairs, up to three challenging examples are drawn from sections of the positive article that do not contain the evidence; their corresponding images are the first images of the article.
+Training employs hard-negative sampling with 16 image-section pairs per sample (1 positive, 15 negative).
+For fair comparison, we adopt the same hard-negative sampling strategy as OMGM~\cite{yang2025omgm}.

-We train for one epoch on 190K E‑VQA samples with learning rate $1\times10^{-5}$ and batch size 4, completing in about 14 hours on two NVIDIA L40 GPUs.
-Inference hyperparameters are: similarity fusion weight $\alpha = 0.9$ (Eq.~\ref{a}), temperature $\tau = 0.07$ (Eq.~\ref{tem}), chunk length in Section~\ref{CDA} is 512 tokens of the generator's tokenizer, threshold $\theta = 0.02$ (Eq.~\ref{TOPU}), article count $U = 3$ (Eq.~\ref{TOPU}), chunk score weight $\lambda = 0.2$ (Eq.~\ref{lambda}), and chunk quotas $K_1 = 3$, $K_2 = 1$ (Eq.~\ref{k1k2}).
+We train for one epoch on 190K randomly sampled E-VQA samples with a learning rate of $1\times10^{-5}$ and a batch size of 4, completing in approximately 14 hours on two NVIDIA L40 GPUs.
+The inference hyperparameters are set as follows: similarity fusion weight $\alpha = 0.9$ (Eq.~\ref{a}), temperature $\tau = 0.07$ (Eq.~\ref{tem}), article count $U = 2$ (Eq.~\ref{TOPU}), threshold $\theta = 0.01$ (Eq.~\ref{TOPU}), and chunk quotas $K_1 = 4$, $K_2 = 2$ (Eq.~\ref{k1k2}).
+Additionally, to control context length (tokens), the chunk size described in Section~\ref{CDA} is set to 90 tokens of the generator's tokenizer for InfoSeek and 60 tokens for E-VQA.